Board

 Steve Sheetz

-Steve was a founding member of CNTA.
-He serves on the Board of Directors and chairs the speaker's bureau.
-He lives in Augusta with his wife, Lisa, and his two teenage daughters.
+Steve was a founding member of CNTA and has served on the Board of Directors and chaired the speaker's bureau.

 Return to Board of Directors Index